 - In chapter 7 of Weightless, after losing Kaidan on Virmire, Shepard isolates and starves herself in her cabin.
 Garrus brings her some food and she ends up turning him on with her eating.
 One thing leads to another to an Almost Kiss, and it gets worse (not in a good way) after that.

-- In An Anthem for Sheltered Bays, Eren, who was a former mermaid and an Innocent Fanservice Boy, who share a bed with Levi sleeping in the buff.
+- In An Anthem for Sheltered Bays, Eren, who was a former mermaid and an Innocent Fanservice Guy, who shares a bed with Levi sleeping in the buff.
 Levi, who has romantic feelings for Eren, gets understandably frustrated.

 - Jaune and Pyrrha to each other in Massages while Jaune was giving her a massage.
-Crosses into Does This Remind You of Anything? since their Auras where melded together for the massage.
+Crosses into Does This Remind You of Anything? since their Auras were melded together for the massage.

 - In Thousand Shinji, Asuka unintentionally turns Shinji on when she battles.
 And when she yells.
 And when she gets angry.
 And... all the time, really.